stepstone-tech/terraform-provider-aws/website/docs/r/route_table.html.markdown

 in conjunction with any Route resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

-~> **NOTE on `gateway_id` and `nat_gateway_id`:** The AWS API is very forgiving with these two attributes and the `aws_route_table` resource can be created with a NAT ID specified as a Gateway ID attribute.
-This _will_ lead to a permanent diff between your configuration and statefile, as the API returns the correct parameters in the returned route table.
-If you're experiencing constant diffs in your `aws_route_table` resources, the first thing to check is whether or not you're specifying a NAT ID instead of a Gateway ID, or vice-versa.

 ~> **NOTE on `propagating_vgws` and the `aws_vpn_gateway_route_propagation` resource:**
 If the `propagating_vgws` argument is present, it's not supported to _also_ define route propagations using `aws_vpn_gateway_route_propagation`, since